Cysharp/ConsoleAppFramework/ReadMe.md

 app.Run(args);
 ```

 When passing to a lambda expression or method, the `[FromServices]` attribute is used to distinguish it from command parameters.
 When passing a class, Constructor Injection can be used, resulting in a simpler appearance.
+Lambda, method, constructor, filter, etc, all DI supported parameter also supports `[FromKeyedServices]`.

 Let's try injecting a logger and enabling output to a file.
 The libraries used are Microsoft.Extensions.Logging and [Cysharp/ZLogger](https://github.com/Cysharp/ZLogger/) (a high-performance logger built on top of MS.E.Logging).
 If you are referencing `Microsoft.Extensions.Logging`, you can call `ConfigureLogging` from `ConsoleAppBuilder`.